Julia Kapatelis: Diana

 During her time at Harvard Julia also met Wonder Woman.
 Julia was the first non-Amazon woman Diana aka Wonder Woman ever met.
 At that time Diana was unfamiliar with the English language and only spoke her native Themyscirian.
 As it was a close derivative of Greek, Julia was able to understand Diana to an extent.
 Julia took Diana into her home and family and taught her not only English but modern history as well.

 After Vanessa was attacked by Decay, Julia made Diana's fight her own and helped her battle the war god Ares.

 Pythia rescues Julia from Circe, art by Jill Thompson.

 Still unaware of her own Amazonian ties, Julia eventually touched Harmonia's talisman during her first meeting with Diana, which resulted with several flashes of memories from Julia's Send Forth period.
 This confused Julia until she later was invited to Diana's homeland of Themyscira.
 On her visit she met Pythia and the two felt a strange connection to each other.
 When Julia and Pythia touched hands, Julia's previous history on Themyscira ran through both Julia's and Pythia's mind, unlocking her forgotten past.
 Reunited, Julia and Pythia formed a close bond.
 Similar to Julia's mother-like role to Diana, Pythia developed a protective relationship to Julia.
 When the witch Circe kidnapped Julia during the War of the Gods storyline, Pythia took it upon herself to rescue Julia, calling Julia her daughter.

 When Diana became ambassador of Themyscira, Julia knew Diana would need help adjusting to a world of men and became a sort of foster mother to Diana.
 During these events Julia managed to keep her personal and academic life pretty full.
 On trips to Greece Julia reconnected with Stavros Christadoulodou, a noted epigraphist and a close family friend for many years.
 Though both interested, their relationship remained only as close and respected friends.
-A similar situation occurred between Julia and one of Vanessa's high school geometry teachers named Horace Westlake.
+A similar situation occurred between Julia and one of Vanessa's high school geometry teachers, Horace Westlake.
 The two dated for a few months until he was killed by Doctor Psycho.
 At one point Julia was presented with a grant by the National Geographic Society to locate the original Greek city of Themyscira in modern-day Turkey, but Julia canceled the excavation midway through the project because one of Vanessa's friends committed suicide.

 Julia's and Diana's friendship endured over many trials, mostly due to Diana's enemies attacking Julia's daughter.
-It was not until Vanessa was brainwashed and transformed into the villainous Silver Swan though that Julia's and Diana's friendship was temporarily put on hold.
+It was not until Vanessa was brainwashed and transformed into Silver Swan though that Julia's and Diana's friendship was temporarily put on hold.
 Julia resented Diana for not protecting Vanessa from Diana's enemies.
 After some time Julia came to a resolution with Diana.
 She agreed to have Diana help in her daughter's rehabilitation.
-They have since fully reconciled and Julia was last seen at Vanessa's college graduation along with Diana.